amiringit/cmsc6950_git_assignment/README.md

 The Git workflow involving a remote repository consists of the following steps:

-1. Create or edit files.
-2. Add the new or changed files to the staging area.
-3. Store your changes in the git repository, by making a commit.
-4. Choose an informative commit message.
-This helps at a later time to find

 1. Pull changes from the remote repository.
 2. Create or edit files.
 3. Add the new or changed files to the staging area.